100% Michigan Grown Staple Crop Seeds that Empower Your Plant-based Lifestyle Goals

 Ampalaya (Bitter Melon) splits open to reveal the seeds with jelly on them

-(Momordica charantia); aka Bitter Melon; Minimum 20 seeds
+(Momordica charantia); aka Bitter Melon, Cerasee; Minimum 20 seeds

 Belonging to a distinctly different botanical group than the commonly grown members of the squash family, Ampalaya increases your garden's resilience to the challenges Mother Nature might send your way.
-Typically grown for the immature fruits, the young leaves and leafy vine tips are edible and nutritious.
+Typically grown for the immature fruits, the young leaves and leafy vine tips are edible and nutritious, often used in teas.

 As the name implies, fruits are bitter but parboiling the fruits for 3-4 minutes before adding to a recipe reduces the bitterness.
 Another way to reduce bitterness is to slice the fruits thinly and soak them in salted water for an hour - drain, rinse and stir fry!